-The testing professional uses a generalized list of schedule tasks and standard rules against which the software application needs to be tested for flaws.
+The testing professional uses a generalized list of scheduled tasks and standard rules against which the software application needs to be tested for flaws.
 These manual like "to-do" lists can be a physical or a mental list or a list prepared for online circulation.
-Such lists then form the "checklist" which enumerates all the conventional actions performed phase wise during the course of testing cycle.
+Such lists then form the "checklist" which enumerates all the conventional actions performed phase-wise during the testing cycle.
 With the completion of each phase, the listed activities are ticked off step by step.

 As an example, let us consider a checklist for testing the image uploading functionality:

-- Checking if the user is able to save the image post the uploading process.
+Checking if the user can save the image post the uploading process.

-- Defects may also arise due to difference in sequence of standardised procedures or workflow.
+Defects may also arise due to the difference in a sequence of standardized procedures or workflow.

 What are the advantages of using checklist based testing?

-- Checklist based testing are a welcome boon for companies where meeting deadlines becomes difficult and the testers are liable to miss out on executing some critical tests.
+Checklist based testing is a welcome boon for companies where meeting deadlines becomes difficult and the testers are liable to miss out on executing some critical tests.

-- At the time of testing, sometimes an innovative testing method may be borne out of a project which can add value to the testing exercise..
-The testing professionals working on other project maybe ignorant of this new technique.
-This aspect is beautifully taken care of when any innovative strategy found out in one project becomes part of the testing check list to be replicated in other projects.
+At the time of testing, sometimes an innovative testing method may be borne out of a project which can add value to the testing exercise.
+The testing professionals working on other projects may be ignorant of this new technique.
+This aspect is beautifully taken care of when any innovative strategy found out in one project becomes part of the testing checklist to be replicated in other projects.

-- Difference in interpretation of checklists by some of the testers can lead to different approaches to accomplish the tasks as mentioned in the checklist.
+The difference in the interpretation of checklists by some of the testers can lead to different approaches to accomplish the tasks as mentioned in the checklist.

 Software applications of today are regularly in need of improvements through different upgrades.
 Therefore checklists have also to be upgraded over time to comprehensively cover testing of all the new aspects related to products of similar functionalities.